A transitioning economy takes its toll – but Queensland set to outperform the rest

 Ingham said: “Wellcamp Airport is set to become a major international air freight hub for the region.
 It supports one of Australia’s best agricultural regions, with annual production of more than $660 million.
 This is an exciting demonstration of business, government and community collaboration.”

 Ingham concluded: “Because Queensland has the nation’s most regionalised population, its regional cities and remote areas need greater consideration for policy.
 To date Australia’s regional cities have ranked highly on measures of health and safety, the downsides have been the lack of connectivity with metropolitan areas and export markets, and often a limited supply of jobs, particularly for the younger workforce.

-“Given that Australia’s rural and remote areas are rich in natural resources and have particularly strong communities, we believe that when people, communities, technology, and governments act together, these dynamic forces can unlock the potential of place and spark a virtuous circle of prosperity.
+“Given that Australia’s rural and remote areas are rich in natural resources and have particularly strong communities, we believe that when people, communities, technology, and governments act together, these dynamic forces can unlock the potential of

 “For all these reasons Deloitte Access Economics expects both the domestic and exporting components of the Queensland economy to return to pre-boom growth trends within the next year.”